Brad Boatright

-Bradley Boatright (born 1976) is an American musician, record producer, and mastering engineer based in Portland, Oregon.

-Boatright is known for his work as a guitarist and vocalist in From Ashes Rise and The Cooters, and as a mastering engineer at Audiosiege, credited on recordings by Off!, American Standards, Sleep, Noothgrush, Pierced Arrows, and more.
+Bradley Boatright (born 1976) is a musician, record producer, and mastering engineer based in Portland, Oregon.
+He is known as a guitarist and vocalist in From Ashes Rise and The Cooters in addition to being a mastering engineer at Audiosiege, credited on recordings by Off!, American Standards, Sleep, Noothgrush, Pierced Arrows, and other artists.

-On December 25, 2011, he launched his own recording label, Audiosiege Media, which is a division of Moshpit Tragedy Records.
-Many Audiosiege releases will feature production from Brad's studio in Portland.
+On December 25, 2011, he launched his own recording label, Audiosiege Media, a division of Moshpit Tragedy Records.
+Audiosiege releases often feature production from his studio in Portland.